Glossary

 Audit information log

-The Audit information log page displays audit information related to installation, permissions, instruction set and consumer related operations carried out using the Endpoint Troubleshooting and Settings applications.
+The Audit information log page displays audit information related to installation, permissions, Instruction set and consumer related operations carried out using the Endpoint Troubleshooting and Settings applications.
+Refer to Monitoring.

 Auto-curation